 Don't get involved in office gossip about other employees or the company.
 Even when you hang out with coworkers on personal time, think of something else to discuss.
 You never know what will come back to you, and the last thing you need to deal with is someone thinking of you as the office gossip.

-Remember what it felt like to be the newest person at the office.
-Smile at the new person, strike up a very brief conversation, and ask him or her to join your group for lunch.
+Remember what it felt like to be the newest person in the office.
+Smile at the new person, strike up a very brief conversation and ask him or her to join your group for lunch.
 Offer to answer any questions and comment about how you remember what it's like to be new.
 Check in with them after the first week or two, when they may be less overwhelmed and appreciative of a friendly face.

 By the same token, never blame anyone else for your mistakes.
 This only makes matters worse and will create animosity.
 You are better off admitting what happened and find a way to fix it.
 Everyone makes mistakes, but try not to make the same one more than once.